top of page

 inaturalist logo.jpg

-Again this is a global database in which records can be entered from anywhere in the world and also to search for species and location lists.
+Again this is a global database in which records can be entered from anywhere in the world.
+It also allows you to search for species and location lists.
 Registration is required but is fairly straight forward.
-Once done, open site and click add observation and follow instructions, Once this is done entries can be made, ideally with a photograph as this then allows verification of the species,.
+Once done, open site and click add observation and follow instructions, Once this is done entries can be made, ideally with a photograph as this then allows verification of the species if needed.

 banding.jpg